 Current enterprise challenges with handling growing volume of data

+Businesses are experiencing an exponential increase in data, coming from an explosion of sources and we have a vanishingly small time to turn that data into meaningful action.
 In past, the fact that data is double every two years led to a very famous law of electronics i.e. Moore’s law which stated that transistors will double in integrated circuit every 2 years.
 This prediction is already proving wrong as data growth and data analytics requirements are outpacing the compute and storage technologies that provided the foundation of processor-driven architectures for the last five decades.

 Deriving such time critical insights, requires architectural shift from compute-driven analytics to memory-driven analytics.
 This architectural redesign is driven by following challenges and experiments in recent times.

-How can I accelerate time-to-insights leveraging purpose-built accelerators like FPGAs and GPUs while continuing to take advantage of CPUs without the challenge of moving the data around.

-How do I transform from today’s discrete data analytics well suited for transactional data to connected data analytics with growing number of data source for generating In-Memory Customer 360 Degree view for time critical decisions making Recommendation Engines.

-Today deriving insights from a large volume of data involves massive iterative pre-processing which is combination of data normalizing and harmonizing data before getting any value.
-How can I make pre-processed data available to for further processing.